 21701 FM 170 Lajitas, Texas 79852

 A round at Black Jack's Crossing at Lajitas Golf Resort was one of the most expensive I've ever paid for, but it was worth every penny.
-In fact, we've been there twice now.
+In fact, we've been there three times now.

 Every hole on this course is scenic - like EVERY hole.
-When we revisited this July, we were amazed at the condition of the course compared to what we saw in the Winter.
+When we revisited this in July 2020, we were amazed at the condition of the course compared to what we saw in the Winter.
 The course was immaculate.
 The grass was lush and green, which was impressive given how much sun the course gets down south!

 In addition to the pristine course, the driving range was also stunning with breathtaking backdrops.